18F/before-you-ship/_pages/infrastructure/aws.md

 Not all AWS services are approved by GSA IT for production use.
 GSA IT maintains [a current list of approved services](https://docs.google.com/spreadsheets/d/1kJrPqu10x80LaGQ_oXFDuoPkBdnaXrXTQVF_uJ14-ok/edit#gid=0) (note: only visible to GSA employees and contractors).

-### OS baseline
+### Operating system (OS) baseline

 We use a pre-hardened version of [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu_%28operating_system%29) as our baseline OS for all EC2 instances in AWS.
 These are created using the [FISMA Ready project on GitHub](https://github.com/fisma-ready/ubuntu-lts).
 In AWS, there are [Amazon Machine Images](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) (AMIs) in each AWS Region with these controls already implemented.
 You should always launch new instances from this baseline.
 You can find them by searching for the most recent AMI with the name `FISMA Ready Baseline Ubuntu (TIMESTAMP - Packer)`, where `TIMESTAMP` will be a timestamp value.

 ### Other people's information

 Any system in AWS might have the public's information (as opposed to *public* data) at any time.
-Some systems, like [MyUSA](https://github.com/18F/myusa), use row-level encryption to help protect that information.
-Depending on the data being stored, others may not, and you may have access to the underlying data in order to do your job.
+Some systems, like [MyUSA](https://github.com/18F/myusa), use row-level encryption to help protect the information if it is sensitive.
+If you are unsure of the sensitivity of the data you're going to be handling, consult with 18F Infrastructure first.

-In order to make sure we are protecting the privacy and integrity of the public's data, *you have no expectation of privacy on these systems*.
-Everything you do on these systems is subject to monitoring and auditing.
 Use common sense when handling this information.
 Unless you have permission *and* need to in order to do your job:

 * Don't release information
 * Don't share information